Observation of orbital pumping

 \textbf{Conclusions and outlook}\\ In conclusion, we have presented experimental evidence for the orbital pumping, where the precession of magnetization results in the emission of an orbital current into an adjacent layer.
 We have shown that the orbital current generated by the orbital pumping in the Ni/Ti bilayer is converted into a charge current through the IOHE in the Ti layer without using spin-orbit coupling.
 Although a recent study on Y$_3$Fe$_5$O$_{12}$/Pt/CuO$_x$ structures suggested the involvement of the inverse orbital Rashba-Edelstein effect in the generation of a charge current, the underlying mechanism is the spin pumping into the Pt layer and subsequent spin-to-orbital conversion by spin-orbit coupling in the Pt layer~\cite{PhysRevApplied.19.014069}.
 This mechanism is distinct from the emission of orbital currents by the orbital pumping, observed in the present work.
-Our results provide a fundamental piece of information for deeper understanding of the angular momentum dynamics in solids at the nanoscale, which will stimulate further experimental and theoretical studies.

 The spin pumping is one of the most versatile and powerful mechanisms for spin-current generation, which enables spin injection into a wide variety of systems ranging from metals and semiconductors to magnetic insulators, organic materials, superconductors, and topological insulators~\cite{kajiwara,ando2011electrically,PhysRevLett.113.097202,watanabe2014polaron,jeon2018enhanced,PhysRevLett.113.196601}.
 This exceptional ability of the spin pumping has played an important role in the discovery of a variety of fundamental phenomena in spintronics.
 We anticipate that the orbital pumping---the orbital counterpart of the spin pumping---provides a powerful way to explore the physics of orbital currents and orbital dynamics.
+Our results provide a fundamental piece of information for deeper understanding of the angular momentum dynamics in solids at the nanoscale, which will stimulate further experimental and theoretical studies.